 Tip Two: Get In Close

 If you don’t know your subjects, check their walking pace.
 Walk with them awhile and gauge how you will be taking their photographs.

 When you zoom you decrease the quality so be prepared to move around yourself.

 If I try to get in front the photographs end up blurry.
-By allowing him space I can also position the land properly and take more time when taking a photograph.
+By allowing space I can also position the land properly and of co take some more time when positioning the camera.

 Tip Three: Practice Everyday and Play With Light